-- a) Juniors and seniors are eligible to participate in vocational-credit courses during school hours, after school hours, and during the summer term. - b) Sophomores are eligible to participate in vocational-credit courses after school hours, during the summer term, or during the school day on an exception basis. - c) Rising sophomore students are eligible to participate in college-credit courses during the summer session that begins after the last day of their freshman school year. - d) Students shall have a cumulative, unweighted grade-point average (GPA) of 2.0 or above on high school course work , or the recommendation of the principal and the approval of the College if the GPA is less than 2.0. - e) Students must pass the appropriate subtest of a State Board approved college placement test if enrolling in a college English, math, reading, Gordon rule social science or humanities course, or any courses which require English, math or reading prerequisites. - f) Students must also satisfy all TABE testing requirements associated with career technical certificate programs per Florida law and rule.
+- a.
+Juniors and seniors are eligible to participate in career technical credit courses during school hours, after school hours, and during the summer term. - a.
+Sophomores are eligible to participate in career technical credit courses after school hours, during the summer term, or during the school day on an exception basis. - b.
+Rising sophomore students are eligible to participate in college-credit courses during the summer session that begins after the last day of their freshman school year. - c.
+Students shall have a cumulative, unweighted grade-point average (GPA) of 2.0 or above on high school course work.
+(Exception in Appendix C) - d.
+Students must meet the minimum requirement for the appropriate subtest of a State Board approved college placement test if enrolling in a college English, math, Gordon Rule social science or humanities course, or any courses which require English, math or reading prerequisites. - e.
+Students must also satisfy all Test of Adult Basic Education (TABE) testing requirements associated with career technical certificate programs per Florida law and rule.